• Skip to content

 Changes in your sexual relationship during pregnancy: how to handle them

-If you and your partner are used to having sex often and you find you’re having less sex in pregnancy, either or both of you might feel frustrated or annoyed.
+If you and your partner are used to having sex often but you’re having less sex in pregnancy, either or both of you might feel frustrated or annoyed.

-Try to focus on strengthening your relationship rather than on feelings of sexual frustration.
+Try to focus on ways to strengthen your relationship rather than on your sexual frustration.

-• talking together about how you’re feeling so you can each understand what the other is going through
+• Talk together about how you’re feeling so you can each understand what the other is going through.

-• being patient with each other – these changes might be frustrating, but this phase in your relationship isn’t forever
+• Be patient with each other.
+These changes might be frustrating, but this phase in your relationship isn’t forever.

-• spending time together as a couple – for example, you can do things that you’ll have less time for once your baby arrives, like sleeping in or trying new restaurants.
+• Spend time together as a couple.
+For example, you can do things that you’ll have less time for once your baby arrives, like sleeping in or trying new restaurants.

 If your health professional has advised you to avoid sex or you don’t feel like having sex, you can be close to your partner in other ways.
 For example, you can still kiss, hug, cuddle or massage each other.